HamStudy/examtools-docs/maintainer.md

 And open http://localhost:1313/ in your browser.

 Rinse and repeat until your changes look right.

+You can also run `./view.sh ` which does `hugo server --disableFastRender --i18n-warnings -p 1316`.

 ## Commit your changes and push to your repo